2025 Hoboken mayoral election

 The 2025 Hoboken mayoral election took place on November 4, 2025, to elect the mayor of Hoboken, New Jersey.
 Incumbent Mayor Ravinder Bhalla announced that he would not seek re-election for a third term on January 10, 2025.
 On January 15, 2025, Bhalla announced that he would be seeking the open State Assembly seat for New Jersey's 32nd legislative district.

-No candidate reached 50% of the vote, and a runoff election is scheduled for December 2, 2025, between Michael Russo and Emily Jabbour.
+No candidate reached 50% of the vote, and a runoff election was scheduled for December 2, 2025, between Michael Russo and Emily Jabbour.

+Councilwoman at-large Emily Jabbour defeated 3rd Ward Councilman Michael Russo in the runoff election, becoming the mayor-elect of Hoboken.